GeorgeMos/MazeRunner/index.md

 	pos           [2]int
 	//Used in bfs
 	parrent *node
-}
+	weights []int //The length to go from the current node to each of the adjacent nodes }
 ```
 The two main variables that we use are `nodeType` and `adjacentNodes`.
 The rest will be explained later. <br>